Njet Molotoff: Parodies

 During the Russian invasion of Ukraine in 2022, a Ukrainian parody of "Njet Molotoff" was created.
 The Ukrainian version of the song is titled "Njet Vladimir", in reference to Vladimir Putin.

-In 2025, a Canadian parody, titled "No Donald Trump", gained popularity in response to US President Donald Trump proposing the annexation of Canada to the United States.
+During Donald Trump's second term of Presidency There is also a Canadian parody of "Njet Molotoff", the Canadian version is titled "No, Donald Trump!"
+In reference to Donald Trump's claims of saying Canada could be the 51st state of the USA.